emedio/web/content/research/chemical-mechanism-of-n-glycosylation-through-molecular-dynamics-and-experimental-approaches/index.md

   focal_point: Smart
   preview_only: false
 ---
-The project aims to unravel the chemical mechanism of N-glycosylation in oligosaccharyltransferase (OST) complex, a crucial post-translational modification that influences protein folding, stability, and function, particularly for membrane and secretory proteins.
+The project aims to unravel the chemical mechanism of N-glycosylation in oligosaccharyltransferase (OST) complex, a crucial post-translational modification that influences protein folding, stability, and function.

 <!--more-->